Mrs. Zavala's Mission Statement

 Students are still expected to practice proper conventions (spelling, capitalization, punctuation, grammar) and this will be graded as well.

-All year, students should be reading at home 20-30 min. a night EVERY night, more if they struggle with reading.
+All year, students should be reading at home 20-30+ min. a night EVERY night, more if they struggle with reading.
 Students should be reading books that are at their level and of interest to them.
+Students will also be writing routinely for homework (see attachment) and should be writing most Mondays through Thursdays 3/4 of a page on a specific topic, or other pre-arranged topics.
+This daily homework completion results in a weekly homework grade (Standard W.10).

-Reading skills covered this period include citing evidence from the text to support analysis of what the text says both explicitly and from inferences.
+Reading skills include citing evidence from the text to support analysis of what the text says both explicitly and from inferences.

 Students will continue to use context clues to determine meaning of unknown words and phrases, including figurative language.